noahcoleman42/noahcoleman42.github.io/_projects/cnc-machine.md

 <img src='/images/manc-ave3.jpg' alt='wooden sign with charred edges around letters'>

-I burnt the edges to give the sign a bit more character.
+Finally, I burnt the edges to give the sign a bit more character.

 This machine presents a number of oppurtunities to hobbyist makers.
 From prototyping parts to making art, after learning basic CAD and CAM, their ability is only limited by their imagination.
 We are proud to have designed and built our own CNC machine.